frc2052/FRC-Krawler/docs/getting-started/setup.md

 From the game configuration screen, tap "add" on the metric sets list to create a new metric set.
 Give your metric set a name and tap "save".

+!!! note

+    Before you start scouting, you must set at least one metric set as either the "match metrics" or the "pit metrics" for a game.
+Tap on a metric set and use the toggle switches at the top to set the metric set as the match or pit metrics.

 ![](../assets/images/setup/add_metric_set.png){: style="height:500px"}

 ## Add metrics